Joohansson/nanolinks/index.md

   <p>*2 Typically around 0.1-1 USD/transaction but was $37 while network was saturated.
 No upper limit and controlled by demand.</p>
   <p>*3 Depends on wallet and node hardware.
 Transaction Proof of Work can be pre-calculated making the transactions very fast.</p>
   <p>*4 Depends on the fee.
 A high fee typically results in transactions to be cleared in 10min but with lower fee take 1h or more.</p>
-  <p>*5 Limited by node hardware.
-7000 tps from early lab test.
-No real test on mainnet has been made yet but 15000 peak tps and 75 sustained tps has been measured by the community.</p>
+  <p>*5 Only limited by node hardware.
+7000 TPS was done in early lab.
+No real test on mainnet has been made yet but will be as soon as planned protocol optimizations have been done.
+100 TPS has already been seen on the network.</p>
-  <p>*6 Hardcoded maximum allowed per block.</p>
+  <p>*6 Estimated hardcoded maximum allowed per block with Segwit.</p>
   <p>*7 Mid 2018 value based on PoW needed for each tx.
 Reference: GTX1070 GPU at 100W + 100W computer.</p>
   <p>*8 Mid 2018 value.
 Depends on hashrate which depends on market.
 Also depends of current tps.</p>
 </div>